leanix/leanix-sdk-java/README.md

 ### Swagger documentation

-You can find the LeanIX REST API documentation here [https://app.leanix.net/demo/api/v1/](https://app.leanix.net/demo/api/v1/).
-The documentation is interactive - if you are logged in to your workspace and the REST API is activated, you can try out every function directly from the documentation.
+You can find the LeanIX GraphQL API documentation here [https://dev.leanix.net/docs](https://dev.leanix.net/docs) and the LeanIX REST API documentation here [https://app.leanix.net/services/pathfinder/v1/docs/](https://app.leanix.net/services/pathfinder/v1/docs/).
+The documentation of the REST API is interactive - if you are logged in to your workspace and the REST API is activated, you can try out every function directly from the documentation.
+For the GraphQL API a nice tool to explore the schema and experiment with querys, can be found in the administration in the Tools section.
+This tool is called GraphiQL.

 ## Including the SDK in your project ##